About the Provost

 Dittmar held a number of other administrative and academic roles in Michigan.
 She served as a board member and secretary of the Michigan Health Corp., chair of a behavioral science research initiative task force, co-chair of the Student Mental Health and Well-Being Implementation Committee and a board member of the Michigan Mobility Transportation Center.

 She earned her bachelor’s degree in finance and business economics from Indiana University and her Ph.D. in finance from the University of North Carolina.
 She is a scholar of corporate finance, governance and gender economics.
-Her research centers around studying the complex interactions between ownership, governance, individual preferences and financial structure in public and private organizations to understand the role of incentives in decision-making and performance.
+Her research centers around studying the complex interactions between ownership, governance, individual preferences, and financial structure in public and private organizations to understand the role of incentives in decision-making and performance.
 She served as an associate editor at the Journal of Financial Economics, one of the top journals in the field.
-She also served as a councilor for the Society for Financial Studies.
-The society oversees three top finance journals, including the Review of Financial Studies.
+She also served as a councilor for the Society for Financial Studies, which oversees three top finance journals, including the Review of Financial Studies.

-Dittmar was appointed the prestigious Michael R. and Mary Kay Hallman Fellow at Michigan from 2012-2015.
-She was a finalist for the Brattle Prize, which is awarded for the best papers in the Journal of Finance, for corporate finance in 2007.
-She won the Law and Economics Consulting Group Award for Best Paper in Corporate Finance at the 2007 European Finance Association Conference.
-She also won Best Paper at the 2001 Financial Management Association European Conference.
+Dittmar was appointed the prestigious Michael R. and Mary Kay Hallman Fellow at Michigan from 2012–2015.
+In 2007, she was a finalist for the Brattle Prize, which is awarded for the best corporate finance papers in the Journal of Finance.
+She won the Law and Economics Consulting Group Award for Best Paper in Corporate Finance at the 2007 European Finance Association Conference, and also won Best Paper at the 2001 Financial Management Association European Conference.
 Dittmar has published numerous papers in top journals, and her work has been cited more than 10,000 times.

 Before her career at the University of Michigan, Dittmar was an assistant professor at Indiana University and a financial analyst and real estate officer at First Chicago Corp. (now part of JPMorgan Chase).

 Dittmar’s husband, Robert, is a professor of finance at Rice’s Jones Graduate School of Business.
-Their daughter Abby is earning her Ph.D. in ecology and evolutionary biology from Florida State University, and their son Graham is studying at the Culinary Institute of America in New York.
+Their daughter, Abby, is earning her Ph.D. in ecology and evolutionary biology from Florida State University.
+Their son, Graham, recently graduated from the Culinary Institute of America in New York and works at a resort in Vermont.